shopware/shopware/src/Docs/Resources/current/47-app-system-guide/20-setup.md

 ## App system in Shopware platform

+The app system itself is build as a Shopware 6 plugin.
+This way, you can install it as you're used to do with plugins.
+Please clone the app system from its [repository in github](https://github.com/shopware/app-system).

+Afterwards you can finish the installation via command line or by hand in the administration.

 ## Setup of your app

 It's important to emphasize that you can define the endpoints for your apps - You have to run it yourself.